amplience/dc-extension-automatic-alt-text/README.md

 # dc-extension-automatic-alt-text

-This extension allows customers to use and select Alt Text that has been automatically generated for images in the Amplience Content Hub using the [Automatic Alt Text](https://amplience.com/developers/docs/release-notes/2024/alt-text-generation/) solution which automatically assigns alt text to image assets.
+This extension allows customers to use and select alt text that has been automatically generated for images in the Amplience Content Hub using the [Automatic Alt Text](https://amplience.com/developers/docs/release-notes/2024/alt-text-generation/) solution which automatically assigns alt text to image assets.

 Using this extension can help content creators by automating information required for accessibility and compliance.

-For developers, it ensures that the alt text is available in the content form and supports localisation in our delivery api's to minimise requests needed on web applications.
+For developers, it ensures that the alt text is available in the content form and supports localisation in our delivery APIs to minimise requests needed on the web applications.

 // TODO: Replace screenshot with finalised UX
 ![Automatic Alt Text Extension](media/hero-image.png)

 ## Key features

- - Works with both text and localised text fields
+ - Works with both standard text and localised text fields
  - Ability to point to any native Amplience image
  - Setting to turn on / off automatic population of fields on image selection
  - Ability to choose locale for text fields